MicrosoftEdge/WebView2Feedback/specs/StartInBackgroundMode.md

   [propget] HRESULT CreationPriority([out, retval] COREWEBVIEW2_CREATION_PRIORITY* creationPriority);

   /// Sets the `CreationPriority` property.
-  /// The `CreationPriority` property specifies that the creation priority WebView
+  /// The `CreationPriority` property specifies the priority used during the WebView2
-  /// environment attempt to create.
+  /// browser process creation.
-  /// Set `CreationPriority` to `COREWEBVIEW2_CREATION_PRIORITY_NORMAL` will create
+  /// Set `CreationPriority` to `COREWEBVIEW2_CREATION_PRIORITY_NORMAL` will create the
-  /// WebView2 with normal priority.
+  /// WebView2 browser process with normal priority.
-  /// Set `CreationPriority` to `COREWEBVIEW2_CREATION_PRIORITY_HIGH` will attempt
+  /// Set `CreationPriority` to `COREWEBVIEW2_CREATION_PRIORITY_HIGH` will attempt to
-  /// to create WebView2 with high priority.
+  /// create the WebView2 browser process with high priority.
   /// Default is `COREWEBVIEW2_CREATION_PRIORITY_HIGH`.
+  /// Note that 1)The host app's priority must be at least normal for
+  /// COREWEBVIEW2_CREATION_PRIORITY_HIGH to be applied.
+Else, the WebView2 browser process
+  /// still get created with normal priority even with `COREWEBVIEW2_CREATION_PRIORITY_HIGH` setting.
+  /// 2)Currently `CreationPriority` only applies to the creation of the WebView2 browser process.
+  /// `CreationPriority` may be broadened to apply to other parts of WebView2 creation in the future.
   // MSOWNERS: wangsongjin@microsoft.com
   [propput] HRESULT CreationPriority([in] COREWEBVIEW2_CREATION_PRIORITY creationPriority);
 }